Jas-billing/My_Codes/README.md

 4. Collect a single episode with θbest, and record the return G
 5. If G​ > Gbest then θbest​ ← θ and Gbest​ ← G
-6. Add a little bit of random noise to θbest​, to get a new set of weights θ Repeat steps 4–6 until Environment solved.!
+6. Add a little bit of random noise to θbest​, to get a new set of weights θ Repeat steps 4–6 until Environment solved.